 Screened enclosures cannot be used year-round.
 Seasonal cold weather or blowing rain makes them uncomfortable.
 Furniture needs to be protected during the humidity of summer months and the sun, if you have them near the screen.
 However, using solar screen cuts radiation and protects furniture and belongings.
 Adding roll-up curtains also protects from rain and sun.

 Benefits of a Sunroom

 Sunrooms are also called four-season rooms because they are protected from the elements and can be used year-round.
 Rather than screens forming the walls, the sides have windows made of acrylic, vinyl or glass.
 Sunrooms provide additional protection from heat and cold all year long.
 The large windows optimize the amount of light entering the room.
 Windows can be opened to enjoy the breezes when the weather isn’t too hot or cold.
 Sunrooms are usually heated and air-conditioned.

 Although sunrooms can be used throughout the year, they take you further away from the natural environment.
 The space feels more like being indoors.
 In addition, the intense light adds heat to the space.
 This can make it uncomfortable to use during the hottest times of day and expensive to cool.

 Building a sunroom can be double the cost of a screened enclosure.
 However, creating a sunroom from an existing screened-in porch lowers costs because the space is already underneath the home’s roof structure.
 To reduce air conditioning and heating costs, double-pane windows are usually installed, which also increases the price.

 Ultimately, the decision about whether to build a screen patio enclosure or sunroom is yours.
 If you want to be more intimately connected with nature and keep costs down, enclosing a patio will do just fine.
 If you want an all-season room that expands your living space, then building a sunroom makes sense.
-Whichever option you choose, make sure to also choose a reputable patio contractor.
+Whichever option you choose, make sure to also choose a patio contractor.